epccs/RPUftdi/Hardware/README.md

 ## Mounting

 ```
-        Plugs into the R-Pi header of an RPUbus board.
+        Plugs into the R-Pi header of a multi-drop serial board.
 ```

 ## Electrical Schematic